-- You maybe responsible for storage charges which can be extensive.
-It is extremely important to have your vehicle removed from the two yard quickly.
+- You may be responsible for storage charges which can be extensive.
+It is extremely important to have your vehicle removed from the tow yard quickly.

 - As the owner of the vehicle you are entitled to go to the tow yard one time to remove your possessions during normal business hours, without being charged; keep in mind you may be charged for additional visits to the tow yard.

 - It is your responsibility to lessen your damages and get your car out of the tow yard as quickly as possible.

 - The tow yard has the right to auction the vehicle off if the fees are not paid in a certain amount of time.

 - The insurance company has the right to declare your car a total loss if the cost of repairing the car is more than the fair market value of the vehicle.